 In other words $S \to ASA \mid SS \mid \lambda$ appears to share similarities with a prototypical human language, one that may seem to have the consituent order SOV, although it is more precisely a free one.
-In any case this syntax is sufficient to express all human verbal communication.
-If such grammar was proven to be the closest common denominator - a type of universal grammar - for all natural languages, it would seem to impose significant pressure on nativistic theories which would have to defend their view that the $S \to ASA$ structure is too complex to be learned and therefore must be pre-wired in the child's brain.
+This syntax is sufficient to express all human verbal communication.
+If such grammar was proven to be the closest common denominator-a type of "universal grammar"-for all natural languages, it would seem to impose significant pressure on nativist theories which would have to defend their view that the $S \to ASA$ structure is too complex to be learned and therefore must be pre-wired in the child's brain.
 We will return to this question in the following chapter.